+Significant Matter

-Significant Matter Action Taken/Conclusions Assessment of the Carrying Value of Goodwill The Group has goodwill of €2,475 million at 31 December 2023.
+Assessment of the Carrying Value of Goodwill

+The Group has goodwill of €2,475 million at 31 December 2023.
 The Group performs an impairment review at least annually and at any time an impairment is considered to exist.

+Action Taken/Conclusions

-Through discussions with management and KPMG: The Committee considered management's assessment of the carrying value of goodwill relating to groups of cash-generating units ('CGUs').
-The Committee considered the methodology applied and the key assumptions (including future profitability and terminal value and discount rates) used in the assessment; and The Committee considered a number of different scenarios to test the sensitivity of the model to changes in its key drivers and to understand the level of headroom available at a CGU level.
+Through discussions with management and KPMG:

+- The Committee considered management's assessment of the carrying value of goodwill relating to groups of cash-generating units ('CGUs').
+The Committee considered the methodology applied and the key assumptions (including future profitability and terminal value and discount rates) used in the assessment; and - The Committee considered a number of different scenarios to test the sensitivity of the model to changes in its key drivers and to understand the level of headroom available at a CGU level.

 The Committee was satisfied that the judgements made by management were reasonable and that no impairment to goodwill was required, and the disclosures in Note 13 to the Consolidated Financial Statements are appropriate.

-Valuation of Defined Benefit Obligations The Group has net defined benefit liabilities totalling €511 million at 31 December 2023.
+Valuation of Defined Benefit Obligations

+The Group has net defined benefit liabilities totalling €511 million at 31 December 2023.

+The Group has recognised exceptional charges totalling €165 million in 2023.

 The Committee considered the key assumptions management used in determining the defined benefit liabilities (which included a full actuarial valuation of the unfunded liabilities undertaken by independent experts) and was satisfied that they were reasonable, appropriate and consistent with market practice.

-Exceptional Items The Group has recognised exceptional charges totalling €165 million in 2023.
-The Committee considered management's proposed treatment of each of the items included within exceptional charges which totalled ≤ 165 million, of which ≤ 81 million related to costs associated with the proposed Combination, ≤ 34 million related to the disposal of our Russian operations, ≤ 20 million for the devaluation of the Argentinian Peso, ≤ 11 million for redundancy and reorganisation costs in the Americas along with ≤ 14 million closure costs and ≤ 5 million impairment of property, plant and equipment for one of our French mills.
+The Committee considered management's proposed treatment of each of the items included within exceptional charges which totalled $\leqslant$ 165 million, of which $\leqslant$ 81 million related to costs associated with the proposed Combination, $\leqslant$ 34 million related to the disposal of our Russian operations, $\leqslant$ 20 million for the devaluation of the Argentinian Peso, $\leqslant$ 11 million for redundancy and reorganisation costs in the Americas, along with $\leqslant$ 14 million closure costs and $\leqslant$ 5 million impairment of property, plant and equipment for one of our French mills.

 The Committee was satisfied that the nature and size of the items included within the exceptional charge were consistent with the Group's accounting policy and were appropriately disclosed.

-Annual Report 2023 Smurfit Kappa 127